armincerf/personallm/README.md

   - Meeting transcripts from SQLite database
   - macOS Screen Time usage
   - Weather data (using Open-Meteo API)
-  - News from BBC, Hacker News, and Reddit
+  - News from multiple RSS feeds, Hacker News, and Reddit (with clickable links)
   - Mail data (using macOS AppleScript)
   - Calendar events (using macOS AppleScript)
+  - iMessage conversations (directly from Messages SQLite database)
-- Uses Gemini 2.5 Pro to summarize collected data
+- Uses Gemini 2.5 Pro to summarize collected data with Markdown formatting
 - Runs periodically with PM2
 - Stores summaries in a timestamped CSV file